The overall plan for topics for the school year is as follows:

 Mr Wells will teach the class every morning and on Monday, Thursday and Friday afternoons.

-Mrs Travell will teach the class on Tuesday and Wednesday afternoons.
+Mrs Travell will teach the class on Tuesday and Wednesday afternoons, and support learning in class on Wednesday and Thursday mornings.

-Mrs Bates will support learning in class during some morning lessons, and will run intervention and booster groups during the afternoon.
+Mrs Bates will support learning in class on Tuesday mornings, and will run intervention and booster groups during the afternoon.
 Mrs Bates’ time is shared between Year 5 and 6.

 School will provide all stationery to be used in lessons, however children are of course welcome to bring their own pencil cases, with this stationery to be used during afternoon lessons at the teacher’s discretion.
 This is so as to avoid distraction during English and Maths lessons.